Decorating A Shasta’s Screen & Door

 The silver cover in the back slides back and forth.

-I had to cut the individual images from the stencil.
+I had to cut each image from the stencil.

 I then used painters tape to attach them to the screen.